My finances, my projects, my life

 Multilingual schooling is just one of the things that make Luxembourg unique.
 If you are coming to the country with your family, your children will receive lessons in different languages, depending on their age and school year.

 Teachers mostly speak in Luxembourgish during key stage one, with an introduction to French.
-They then communicate in German, before switching to French in later years.
+After that, lessons are given in Luxembourgish, German and/or French.
 Pupils thus come into contact with at least three languages during their time at school, not to mention those studied at secondary level (from the age of 12), such as English, Italian, Portuguese, Spanish and even Mandarin.

 Useful info: Children who have just arrived and do not understand the language used in class can join an induction class or take language support lessons in Luxembourgish or German, to help them adjust.
 There are also several European and international schools in the country, where English and French are used as working languages.